 The Spanish Bourbon Rulers

 Under Bourbon rule, Sicily was lost to a revolution but regained again, and it wasn’t until the year 1860 that Giuseppe Garibaldi marched with his army of irregular troops to join Sicily, with the other Italian regions to create what we now know today as modern Italy.

 But conflicts continued in 1866 when Palermo revolted against Italy.
 As a response, the city was soon bombed by the Italian navy, which disembarked on September 22nd 1866.
 Under the command of Raffaele Cadorna the Italian soldiers summarily executed the civilian insurgents and took possession once again of the island of Sicily.

+The war had a profound effect on the island.
 In 1945 and 1946, a strong separatists movement campaigned for Sicily to be admitted as a U.S. state (It would have been the 49th state, preceding Alaska and Hawaii).

 With a present day population of over 5 million, the Sicilian people are a unique blend resulting from their colourful ancient and medieval past.
 They are a people aware of their unique heritage and every day in Sicily is a celebration of their artistic and cultural heritage.

 We at Sicily4u.co.uk would like to cordially invite you to join us in exploring and discovering this fascinating island, as Sicily is not just a destination but also a unique experience and an entire way of life.